jacobclarke92/kinect-visualisation/README.md

 Obviously enable popups.
 I use chrome but it should work for any browser (tested and working in firefox).
 I wish there were a way to permanently allow a site to access microphone in chrome...
 Allowallwoalwowlawoalwawoalwoaw

 For audio you can use your microphone but I highly recommend getting [Soundflower](https://rogueamoeba.com/freebies/soundflower/), which allows you to stream system audio as an audio input.
-Once install just set system output and input to `Soundflower (2ch)` open `Soundflowerbed` and select 'Build-in Output' from the flower icon in the tray.
+Once installed just set system output and input to `Soundflower (2ch)` open `Soundflowerbed` and select 'Build-in Output' from the flower icon in the tray.

 I was originally running Processing.js but the performance was atrocious so I went with PIXI.js instead.
 No 3D now but the 2D effects are enough and translate well when projected directly onto a person.